python/devguide/internals/garbage-collector.rst

 To take advantage of this fact, all container objects are segregated into two generations: young and old.
 Every new object starts in the young generation.
+In order to keep pause times down, scanning of the old generation of the heap occurs in increments.
+To keep track of what has been scanned, the old generation contains two lists: scanned and unscanned heap.

-To detect and collect all unreachable cycles in the heap, the garbage collector must scan the whole heap.
+To detect and collect all unreachable objects in the heap, the garbage collector must scan the whole heap.
 This whole heap scan is called a full scavenge.

 To limit the time each garbage collection takes, the detection and collection